IgniteUI/igniteui-docfx/en/components/themes/themes-list/material.md

 ## Default Theme
-Material theme is the default theme for igniteUI for Angular.
-To use it include `igx-theme()` mixins after the igx-core.
+The Material theme is the default theme in Ignite UI for Angular.
+To use it include the `igx-theme` mixins after `igx-core`.

 ```scss
 @import '~igniteui-angular/lib/core/styles/themes/index';